Electric cars cast growing shadow on profits

 When that cost gap is reflected in the price, few are sold.

-Mass-market electrics such as the Renault Zoe and Nissan Leaf have been on sale for most of the current decade, and heavily subsidized in Europe, while Tesla has made inroads into the premium business.
+Mass-market electrics such as the Renault (RENA.PA) Zoe and Nissan (7201.T) Leaf have been on sale for most of the current decade, and heavily subsidized in Europe, while Tesla (TSLA.O) has made inroads into the premium business.
 Yet pure-electric cars claim just 1 percent of the market overall.

 Despite their higher cost, BMW plug-in models are already priced broadly on a par with diesels.
 The luxury carmaker acknowledges that their margins are significantly thinner.